 Students will be allowed to use the telephone in the office in the event of an emergency or unexpected schedule change.
 Students should refrain from sending or receiving texts during the school day.
-They need to use the student phone in the office if they need to contact a parent.
+They need to use the student phone in the student office if they need to contact a parent.
 Before coming to the office, a student must get a pass from a teacher.
 If a student misses his/her bus, the student should report to the office immediately so that a call may be placed to the parent/guardian.

-All electronics (cell phones, tablets, MP3 players, games devices, cameras etc.) should be turned off and stored inside the student's backpack during the school day.
-They should not be audible, visible, or in use from the time a student arrives at school prior to classes commencing to the time the student is dismissed from classes unless a teacher gives a student permission to utilize the device while in class.
+All electronics (cell phones, tablets, Airpods, MP3 players, games devices, cameras etc.) should be turned off and stored inside the student's backpack during the school day.
+They should not be audible, visible, or in use from the time a student arrives at school prior to classes commencing to the time the student is dismissed from classes.